tourajghaffari/tigerfid/readme.md

 ## Introduction

-This repository has been created in honor of my father, Touraj Ghaffari.
+This repository has been created [in honor of our father](http://www.google.com/url?q=http%3A%2F%2Fwww.rfidjournal.com%2Farticles%2Fview%3F15751%2F&sa=D&sntz=1&usg=AFQjCNFzgbwhSGX3zh8ChPgzKGI9xTuZzw), Touraj Ghaffari.
 He founded [ActiveWave, Inc.](http://www.activewaveinc.com/) in 2001.
 It was his life work and something he loved and enjoyed thoroughly.
 He also loved spreading knowledge.
 In honor of that principle, we, his three sons, have open-sourced everything associated with his active RFID system under the [Apache 2.0 license](license).
 We hope this release helps you acheive your dreams.

 ## What is this?